-Individuals within a threat population; Practically anyone and anything can, under the right circumstances, be a threat agent – the well-intentioned, but inept, computer operator who trashes a daily batch job by typing the wrong command, the regulator performing an audit, or the squirrel that chews through a data cable-"An Introduction to Factor Analysis of Information Risk (FAIR)" (PDF).
+Individuals within a threat population; Practically anyone and anything can, under the right circumstances, be a threat agent – the well-intentioned, but inept, computer operator who trashes a daily batch job by typing the wrong command, the regulator performing an audit, or the squirrel that chews through a data cable. -"An Introduction to Factor Analysis of Information Risk (FAIR)" (PDF).
 Riskmanagementinsight.com.
 November 2006

 Also includes God (as in “acts of”), “Mother Nature,” and random chance. -http://veriscommunity.net/schema